kaaveland/tryagain/README.md

 ```

 Or if you don't want to have to worry about exception-handling further
-up the callstack, you can bypass checked exceptions entirely, so now
+up the callstack, you can bypass checked exceptions entirely, so thrown
-thrown exceptions are wrapped:
+exceptions are rethrown with no wrapping:

 ```java
 on(RuntimeException.class).maxAttempts(2).bypassExceptionChecking().execute(new Retriable<String>() {
     @Override